 - Betty Cruz, Founder of Change Agency and Project Director, All for All

 - Melanie Harrington, President and CEO, Vibrant Pittsburgh

-- Larry Lebowitz, Director of Partner Development & Head of Immigration Practice Group, Cohen & Grigsby, P.C
+- Larry Lebowitz, Larry Lebowitz, Head of the Immigration Group and Director of Partner Development, Cohen & Grigsby, P.C

 - Evan Frazier, Senior Vice President, Community Affairs, Highmark Health

 - Dina Clark, Head of Diversity & Inclusion – North America, Covestro LLC

 - Representatives from Pittsburgh companies who implement diverse hiring practices.